4X: Origin

-Early 4X games were influenced by board games and text-based computer games from the 1970s.
+Early 4X games were influenced by board games, such as Stellar Conquest published by Metagaming Concepts in 1974, and text-based computer games from the 1970s.
 Cosmic Balance II, Andromeda Conquest and Reach for the Stars were published in 1983, and are now seen retrospectively as 4X games.
 Although Andromeda Conquest was only a simple game of empire expansion, Reach for the Stars introduced the relationship between economic growth, technological progress, and conquest.
 Trade Wars, first released in 1984, though primarily regarded as the first multiplayer space trader, included space exploration, resource management, empire building, expansion and conquest.
 It has been cited by the author of VGA Planets as an important influence on VGA Planets 4.

 In 1991, Sid Meier released Civilization and popularized the level of detail that has become common in the genre.
 Sid Meier's Civilization was influenced by board games such as Risk and the Avalon Hill board game also called Civilization.
 A notable similarity between the Civilization computer game and board game is the importance of diplomacy and technological advancement.
-Sid Meier's Civilization was also influenced by personal computer games such as the city management game SimCity and the wargame Empire.
+Sid Meier's Civilization was also influenced by personal computer games, such as the city management game SimCity and the wargame Empire.
 Civilization became widely successful and influenced many 4X games to come; Computer Gaming World compared its importance to computer gaming to that of the wheel.
 Armada 2525 was also released in 1991 and was cited by the Chicago Tribune as the best space game of the year.
-A sequel, Armada 2526 was released in 2009.
+A sequel, Armada 2526, was released in 2009.

 In 1991, two highly influential space games were released.
 VGA Planets was released for the PC, while Spaceward Ho! was released on the Macintosh.
 Although 4X space games were ultimately more influenced by the complexity of VGA Planets, Spaceward Ho! earned praise for its relatively simple yet challenging game design.
 Spaceward Ho! is notable for its similarity to the 1993 game Master of Orion, with its simple yet deep gameplay.
-Master of Orion also drew upon earlier 4X games such as Reach for the Stars, and is considered a classic game that sets a new standard for the genre.
+Master of Orion drew upon earlier 4X games such as Reach for the Stars, and is considered a classic game that sets a new standard for the genre.
 In a preview of Master of Orion, Emrich coined the term "XXXX" to describe the emerging genre.
 Eventually, the "4X" label was adopted by the game industry, and is now applied to several earlier game releases.